Smart Beta Pursuing Alpha®

 When a Factor ETF is determined to be in a “volatile” period.
 The ETFs considered to be in a “volatile” period are excluded from the portfolio.

-Gets defensive by raising cash.
+Gets defensive by allocating to a cash substitute.
 In addition to excluding “volatile” (or out of favor) factors from the portfolio, the strategy can move to partial or 100% cash substitute allocation based on the model’s output.

 Fit within a client account:

-Designed to be a full or partial replacement of core (strategic) equity exposure, or a total portfolio solution that seeks to provide excess return and add defensive measures.
+Designed to be a full or partial replacement of core (strategic) equity exposure, or a total portfolio solution that seeks to provide excess return and defensive measures.

-Expect ordinary stock market movement, but the strategy will seek to avoid large drawdowns when markets enter longer or more severe periods of duress.
+Expect ordinary stock (and bond) market movement, but the strategies will seek to avoid large drawdowns when the markets enter longer or more severe periods of duress.